• Skip to Content

 For students who earned an undergraduate degree outside of the Whiting School of Engineering or the Krieger School of Arts and Sciences, coursework completed before the undergraduate degree was conferred can only be applied to a Whiting School of Engineering master’s degree if evidence is provided by the degree-granting institution that the course was not applied to the undergraduate degree and with advisor approval.

 Continuing Education Unit (CEU) courses are not eligible for transfer.
 Requests should be submitted in writing to the student's program coordinator.
-An official transcript and course description for the course to be transferred are both required.
+An official transcript and course description for the course to be transferred are required.
 Requests to transfer courses cannot be processed if the transcript is not official.
-The fee for transfer is $490 per course.
+The fee for transfer is $510 per course.

-Whiting School of Engineering Policy on Double-Counting Courses
+Policy on Double-Counting Courses

-With bachelor’s‐master’s and master’s‐master’s double‐counting, across any number of degree programs, a student can reduce the number of master’s courses required by up to two (with approval of the programs involved).
+With bachelor’s‐master’s and master’s‐master’s double‐counting, across any number of degree programs, a student can reduce the number of master’s courses required by up to two (with the approval of the programs involved).
 Beyond that, the remaining courses must be unique to the degree program.
 With a ten‐course master’s degree program, for example, eight of those courses must be unique to the program and not applied to a different degree at any level.
-A student can double‐count any number of undergraduate courses to the various master’s degrees (but at most, two to each master’s program), and they can double‐count the same course across any number of degrees pursued (again, with the approval of the programs involved).
+A student can double‐count any number of undergraduate courses to the various master’s degrees (but at most, two to each master’s program) and he/she can double‐count the same course across any number of degrees pursued (again, with the approval of the programs involved).

 BACHELOR’S–MASTER’S DOUBLE COUNTING COURSEWORK APPLIED TO A BACHELOR’S DEGREE